 - There are no wires or cables and you can choose between pay as you go (PAYG), contract or SIM-only.

-Satellite broadband: This is an option for people living in the few areas where a good ADSL, cable or fibre broadband connection isn’t available.
+Satellite broadband: this is an option for people living in the few areas where a good ADSL, cable or fibre broadband connection isn’t available.

 What broadband speed do I need?

 The speed you need depends on the sort of things you’re using the internet for.
-If there’s only one or two of you in the home, or you only use the internet to check the news, shop online or send emails, you’ll find a standard ADSL broadband service should work just fine.
+If there’s only one or two of you in the home, or you only use the internet to check the news, shop online or send emails, you’ll find a standard ADSL broadband service will work just fine.

 What broadband packages are available?

 It’s worth considering as these packages can offer the benefit of cost and convenience.

 - easier to pay in one single bill

 - customer support is all in one place.